 npm run build

-Here is what we have after running “dev” and “build” once:
+Here is what we have after running and building our example project once:

 In order to show off our tips, here’s a functional Dockerfile to get started with.